-Successful Transitions Begin With a Plan
+Successful Transitions Begin With Planning

 I hate to use clichés but when they help clients to understand key concepts that can get lost in technical details – I’ll use em!
 No pain, no gain; no guts, no glory – are ways to describe the risk vs. return decision.
 Investors have choices in how to invest across a...read more

-Most small business owners contemplate the future of his or her business.
-Because “the business” usually the wealth generator and a large portion of net worth, many estate planning issues can affect the company’s future stability.
-A business succession plan is...read more
+Most small business owners think about the future of his or her business.
+Because “the business” is usually the primary wealth generator and a large portion of personal net worth, many estate planning issues interact with business succession planning.
+A business...read more

 A Buy-Sell agreement (BSA) serves several key purposes for business owners.
 A well-articulated BSA creates a ready market and liquidity to a selling owner, and should establish price, terms, and financing for the transfer.
 In short it spells out a process so that all...read more